 The library has subscribed 229 (International: 89, National: 140) scholarly periodical titles during 2013.
 It has a separate room popularly know as Journal Section, for organizing the periodical collection systematically.
 There are nine display racks which are used for displaying the latest issues of international/national journals with a view to provide maximum visibility to users.
 Latest issues of 25 periodical titles can be adjusted in one Display Rack.
 There are two sections, such as; (i) International; and (ii) National Journals.
 Latest issues of 89 international and 140 national periodical titles are displayed alphabetically in four and five Display Racks respectively.
 Old issues of journals are kept behind the each latest displayed issue in respective cabinet in a systematic order.
 36 users can sit at a time for consulting the periodical literature in Journal Section.
 8640 Back volumes of journals have been organized in alphabetical order behind the Display Racks and Corridor.

-The Library has a separate area for Virtual Learning Resource Centre popularly known as E-Library with excellent state-of-the art computer facilities having 35 Internet connected computer terminals provides email facility and access to e-materials and e-resources.
-The Library has in all 40 computers under Local Area Network (LAN) with internet browsing terminals, CINAHL, MEDLINE Complete, MUHS Digital Library, UGC-INFLIBNET Annual Reviews, and UpToDate databases which provide online access to full text of more than 4560 e-journals and one photocopier in Reprographic Unit.
+The Library has a separate area for Virtual Learning Resource Centre popularly known as E-Library with excellent state-of-the-art computer facilities having 65 Internet-connected computer terminals provides email facility and access to e-materials and e-resources.
+The Library has all 65 computers under Local Area Network (LAN) with internet browsing terminals, MUHS Digital Library, Delnet, and UpToDate databases which provide online access to the full text of more than 3687 e-journals and one photocopier in Reprographic Unit.
 It provides counseling and bibliographic assistance.
-It has CD & DVD-ROMs access facilities (804).
+It has CD & DVD-ROMs access facilities (905).

-LibSys – a Library Management Software has been procured and installed in the main server accessible by all users.
-Entire library collection has been computerized.
-It provides various search points such as; title/series, author, classificatory language, subject etc. It also provides information on journals subscribed or received on gratis/exchange including details of last issue received, and current holdings can be seen.
-It provides access of journals according to alphabetical order by their name and broad subjects.
+KOHA – a Integrated Library Management System has been procured and installed in the main server accessible by all users.
+The entire library collection has been computerized.
+It provides various search points such as; author, title, Subject, Barcode, Shelving Location, Standard number, language, Publishers etc. It also provides information on journals subscribed or received on gratis/exchange including details of the last issue received, and current holdings can be seen.
+It provides access to journals according to alphabetical order by their name and broad subjects.